 The concept of ordinary residence in Malta is taking into account several factors which essentially link you to Malta.
 Some of the factors considered are the duration of your presence in the country, the frequency, regularity and nature of visits of the country, as well as business and family ties.

-The current tax brackets which currently relate to taxation of chargeable income in Malta are as follows:
+The tax brackets for basis year 2021 which currently relate to taxation of chargeable income in Malta are as follows:

 Furthermore, individuals who are ordinarily resident but not domiciled in Malta and who are in receipt of foreign source income of €35,000 (which is not remitted to Malta), would now be subject to a minimum Malta income tax liability of €5,000 per annum.
 Moreover, the said minimum tax is not applicable for individuals who are ordinarily resident but not domiciled in Malta and are beneficiaries of a special tax programme here in Malta.